-Imagine a power space as a personal charging station: a place where you come to rest, relax, and enjoy the colors, images, tidiness, and privacy.
+Imagine a power space as a personal charging station: a place where you come to rest, relax, and enjoy the colours, images, tidiness, and privacy.

-It can be slightly easier for those living alone, as no matter how tiny your living space is, you’ll have a variety of options.
+It can be slightly more accessible for those living alone, as no matter how tiny your living space is, you’ll have a variety of options.

 However, it’s also very important for those living with other people to designate a space for themselves: a spot at home that feels just right.